KnowScratcher/Library/README.md

 pip3 install -r requirements.txt
 ```

-4. run the program using the command depending on your operating system:
+4. Run the program using the command depending on your operating system:

 Windows:
 ```sh